 Starting a New Job

-Students must have all required paperwork, including an I-9, Federal W-4, and Michigan W-4 completed and on file with the designated offices before they begin working.
+All paperwork must be completed before you can receive pay.
+Students must have all required paperwork, including a Federal I-9, a Federal W-4, and a Michigan W-4 completed and on file with the designated offices before they begin working.
 You can obtain the forms here.

+UltraTime is the method of reporting your hours.
 All student employees are paid by the hour and must report the hours they work.
 Different departments manage time reporting in different ways, and the supervisor is responsible for telling employees how to enter hours for their specific job(s).
 The Payroll Office manages UltraTime which is the typical reporting method of hours worked.

 Guidelines for reporting hours:

-If there is a problem with the student's pay, the supervisor may contact the payroll office.
+If there is a problem with the student's pay, the supervisor may contact the Payroll Office.

 Students enrolled in a minimum of 6 credits and working on-campus do not contribute to FICA (Social Security) during the academic year.

 Students will contribute to FICA for all off-campus positions throughout the year and for any on-campus work when not enrolled in at least 6 credits.

 University Fringe Rate for Student Employees if not enrolled in at least 6 credits is 7.65%.